balintkissdev/3d-renderer-cpp/README.md

 Check if your hardware supports OpenGL 4.3 and have the latest graphics driver installed.

-Web browser live demo requires support for OpenGL ES 3.0 used by WebGL2.
+Web browser live demo requires support for WebGL2.

 - C++20 compiler
 - CMake 3.16 or newer